Here's A Brief Summary Of What Traders Are Chatting About Right Now

-Dave Lutz of Stifel Nicolaus has a roundup of what traders are chatting about ahead of the U.S. market open:
+Stifel Nicolaus’ Dave Lutz has a quick roundup of what traders are chatting about right now:

-Good Morning!
-US Futures have a upbeat tone this AM, with Nasdaq up almost 50bp, and E-Minis up 30bp as AAPL up 1% (Susquehanna comments overriding CS Downgrade).
-EU Shares 5+ year highs as the DAX is up 40bp despite a weaker ZEW survey from Germany.
-Volumes across EU are mixed, with some markets trading 25% light to normal averages.
-Over in Asia, The weaker Yen helped push the Nikkei up 1%, and a fresh liquidity injection from the PBoC popped China 90bp.
-There was another wave of IPOs in China, 7 of which needed to be halted due to upside volatility.
-EM Asia was relatively mixed, with focus remaining on Thailand as protests turn violent into their Rate decision tomorrow.
-Aussie’s market gained 70bp as the big 4 banks rallied, but Miners held the ASX back as Last week’s best performers are under pressure on a sharp drop in Ore prices into China.
-Banks rallying globally after yesterday’s DB induced hit — DB has recovered 1% of yesterday’s 5% slide.
-Watch the Transports and Energy Cos on the impending snowstorm on the East Coast — So far 1800 flights have been cancelled, and headlines suggest propane shortages abound.
-Some Single Stock movers in the US include AA +3% (JP upgrade), NEM +2%, SSYS +2% (CS upgrade), SCTY -3% (JP Downgrade).
+Good morning!
+US Futures are starting slightly weaker, as we are a week away from the Crimera vote, and China’s Trade data comes in terrible over the weekend.
+European shares are mixed, with the DAX still under pressure in decent volume, following Friday’s weakness.
+This is despite a upshot in EU Fins, gaining 1.5% in decent trade.
+Shanghai and Hong Kong had led Asian markets lower after Chinese exports slumped sharply, although being distorted on the New Years Holiday – China’s CSI 300 Index fell 3.3% to it’s lowest close in 5 years.
+The Nikkei lost 1%, despite their GDP coming in lighter than expected, weakening the Yen near 1M lows against the $US.
+Nikkei futures are up 40bp early this AM.
+Aussie markets lost 1%, as Mining was the worst-performing sector after the spot price for iron ore hit an eight month low, and Shanghai copper futures plunged to the lowest level since September 2009.
+Globally, Banks remain strong outperformers, while Mining and Materials shares are solidly in the red.

-US Treasury yields are higher, as there were Block sellers of Treasuries in Asian and London early this AM, but there has been a bid since US traders started manning their desks.
-The 10YY rests at 2.85% after bouncing off a 6 week low as the Fed begins it’s “Blackout” period into next week’s meeting.
-A lot of eyes in FX land on the EUR closing south of the 100dma against the $US this week, a first since July.
-The Yen is also moving lower against the $US as Hilsenrath writes about another “taper” move at next week’s meeting, Ben Bernanke’s final.
-With the DXY higher, we have a commodity headwind — Gold off 50bp retreating from a 2M+ high, while Silver is hit sharply for 1.5%.
-Platinum remains resilient, buoyed by the impending strikes in South Africa.
-The energy complex is well big as another “Polar Vortex” grips the US — With Gasoline jumping 1.5%.
-Brent has a bid as the Geneva 2 conference on Syria seems to be unravelling, and projections the USA will hit a “production wall” of shale oil from the IEA.
-The Brent-WTI spread is blowing wider this AM s the spot WTI contract expires, a refiner tailwind.
-We are very light on the economic calendar today, and all of Washington DC is on leave due to the storm.
-At 9:30, the IMF announces it’s World Economic output (Chatter UK to be upgraded again, 2nd time in a few months) — A very small POMO operation at 11, and API data tonight — along with earnings from IBM and TXN.
+The 10YY is higher, after bouncing off the 100dma overnight, and now getting upside 50dma.
+The € is under some pressure, and the DXY is jumping after last week’s smackdown — but remains under the key “80” level.
+With the stronger $US, we have a headwind for commodities — and many are under sharp pressure due to the Chinese trade data — Copper is off another 2% (Credit fears — Collateral selling), and WTI is off 1.5%.
+Brent is slightly better as unrest continues in Libya and Syria, but still off 1%.
+We have continued rhetoric on Ukraine, with Germany saying the Crimera vote will not be recognised, and Russia asserting further control in the region — Russian CDS is up 8% this AM, the biggest sovereign mover on my board.
+We have a quiet schedule today, with EU Fin Min meeting in Brussels, a decent size POMO at 11, World Agricultural Supply & Demand Estimates at 12, and Fed’s Evans speaking at 12:40.

 Business Insider Emails & Alerts